Pet Dental Health Month

 What Causes Dental Disease in Cats and Dogs?

-Bacteria are the main cause of periodontal disease in companion animals (and humans).
-The most common culprit bacteria are Actinomyces and Streptococcus.
-As soon as your pet eats something, bacteria break down food, saliva, and other particles to form a thick film on the teeth.
-This is known as plaque.
+Bacteria are the main cause of periodontal disease in pets (and humans).
+The most common bacteria are Actinomyces and Streptococcus.
+As soon as your pet eats something, bacteria break down the food, saliva, and other particles to form a thick film on the teeth.
+This is called plaque.

-Plaque does many things, like giving bacteria a favorable environment to multiply and develop.
-Plaque can also mix with minerals in the saliva to form tartar.
-Tartar is harder to remove than plaque and sticks firmly to your pet's teeth, but tartar itself is not a sign of periodontal disease.
+Plaque does many things, such as providing bacteria with a favorable environment to multiply and grow.
+Plaque can also mix with minerals in saliva to form tartar.
+Tartar is harder to remove than plaque and adheres firmly to your pet's teeth, but tartar itself is not a sign of periodontal disease.

 When there's plaque buildup, your pet's immune system sends white blood cells to try to eliminate or neutralize the bacteria.

 The bacteria then signal the white blood cells to release enzymes that break down the gums.
-This progressive degradation eventually affects the soft tissues and bones around your pet's mouth.
+This gradual breakdown eventually affects the soft tissues and bones around your pet's mouth.

 If you suspect your pet is suffering from dental disease, your veterinarian can perform a complete oral examination.
 Once the disease is diagnosed, a dental treatment plan will be created.

 The prognosis for dental disease is generally good, although it depends on the stage your pet has reached.
-That's why you should try to see your veterinarian as soon as you notice something is wrong.
+That's why you should try to see your veterinarian as soon as you notice something's wrong.

 A dental treatment plan consists of a procedure under anesthesia allowing your veterinary team to perform a complete mouth cleaning and extraction of roots affected by dental disease.